nonplayer/hammercrawl/hc_core_player.md

 **Candle:** Primarily used as a single-person light source.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter.

-**Case, Scroll:** Scroll cases are specialized container items designed solely for the purpose of safely transporting paper.
+**Case, Scroll:** Scroll cases are specialized bag items designed solely for the purpose of safely transporting paper.
 Each case can safely hold either a single spell scroll, or up to five rolled-up maps or other documents.

 **Healing Potion:** Requires a full round to consume, healing 1d6+1 HP.

 **Lantern:** Primarily used as a group bright light sources.
 Making use of a Lantern for this purpose requires the expenditure of one flask worth of lantern oil.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter for further details.

+**Lantern Hook:** A special rigged hook that attaches to a backpack and curves over the character's head.
+Can mount (contain) a single lantern overhead, allowing an active light source without a dedicated hand to hold it.
+Adds significant height, and counts against the backpacks slots.

 **Rations, All:** Required for camping and a few other effects.
 Fresh rations are cheapest, but spoil quickly.
 Preserved rations are expensive, but resist spoilage in dungeons.

-**Sacks, All:** Sacks are handy container items common to all adventuring lifestyles.
+**Sacks, All:** Sacks are handy bag items common to all adventuring lifestyles.
 Of special note, while empty, folded, and stowed away, sacks count as one size smaller.
-THis is already shown on the container table.
+This is already shown on the bag table.

 **Torch:** Primarily used as a small-group limited light source.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter.